Matlock Bath

 Matlock Bath is a village and civil parish in Derbyshire, England.
-It lies in the Peak District, south of Matlock on the main A6 road, and approximately halfway between Buxton and Derby.
+It lies in the Derbyshire Dales, south of Matlock on the main A6 road, and approximately halfway between Buxton and Derby.
 The population of the civil parish at the 2011 census was 753.
 Originally built at the head of a dead-end dirt road running along the valley of the River Derwent from Matlock, the settlement developed in the 19th century as residential and a spa town which remains a tourist destination.
-The steep hillside restricts development with most buildings on one side of the valley and only footbridges across the river.
+The steep hillside restricts development, with most buildings on one side of the valley and only footbridges across the river.
 The road was upgraded, becoming a through-way, now designated A6, avoiding the previous coaching road approach to Matlock from Cromford over very steep hills near to the Riber plateau area.

 Matlock Dale is a hamlet about 0.5 mi north of the village, and the term also refers to this stretch of the river valley.